xrtlibrary/xrtlibrary-traverse/README.md

 Pop an item from an array.

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in following situations:
+ - *Traverse.TypeError*: One of following conditions:
    - The inner object is NULL.
    - The inner object is not an array.
- - *Traverse.IndexOutOfRangeError*: Raised if the array is already empty.
+ - *Traverse.IndexOutOfRangeError*: The array is already empty.

 <u>Return value</u>:
  - (*Traverse*) Traverse object of the popped item.